Update: 17 September 2021

 If you do need to take a test, this will need to be booked and paid for using a private testing provider, and it’s best to book your tests a week or two before your trip to make sure you get your results back before you travel.

-Yes, regardless of which country you are returning from and your vaccination status, you will need to take a ‘pre-departure test’ up to 72 hours before your journey home.
-This can be an antigen test or a PCR test and, once again, you’ll need to show proof of your results via a printed document, an email or a text message in order to be allowed to return to the UK.
+Yes, you will need to take a ‘pre-departure test’ up to 72 hours before your journey home, which can be an antigen test, a LAMP test or a PCR test.
+Once again, you’ll need to show proof of your results via a printed document, an email or a text message in order to be allowed to return to the UK.
 The results need to be in either English, French or Spanish, so no translations will be accepted.

-You can arrange your pre-departure test either through a private testing provider in the UK or by getting a test in your chosen destination that meets the UK Government’s testing requirements.
+You can arrange your pre-departure test either through a private testing provider in the UK before you travel or by getting a test in your chosen destination that meets the UK Government testing requirements.

 If you choose a testing provider in the UK, you’ll need to pre-book your test before you go on holiday, take your test kit with you in your suitcase and take the test on a video call with your test provider within 72 hours of your return home.
 This is so they can watch you take the test and then issue you with your results.

-If you choose to get your test in destination, these will most likely be available in resort, at a local clinic, or in the airport.
-You can check the FCDO travel advice page for the country you are visiting to find details of local testing providers.
+If you choose to get your test in destination, these will most likely be available from your hotel or in resort, at a local clinic, or in the airport.
+Make sure you do your research before you travel. and check the FCDO travel advice for the country you are visiting to find details of local testing providers.

 Yes, though the number of tests you need to take will vary depending on whether the country you are returning from is on the green, amber or red list and if you have been fully vaccinated against COVID-19.

-If you’re returning from a green list country, you’ll need to take a PCR test on or before day two of your return.
+If you’re returning from a green list country – or an amber list country, and you’ve been fully vaccinated in the UK, Europe or the US at least 14 days beforehand, or are 5-17 years old - you’ll need to take a PCR test on or before day two of your return, with your date of arrival classed as day zero.
 If this test is negative, then you won’t need to take any further tests.

 If you’re returning from an amber list country and haven’t been fully vaccinated, you’ll need to take a PCR test on or before day two of your return, an additional PCR test on day eight of your return and you’ll also need to quarantine at home for 10 days.
 If you’re in England, you have the option to use the Test to Release scheme on day five.